 - Product updates and maintenance: updates of the Hosted Software to their latest version within the Scheduled Maintenance window.
 WSO2 sends a note to the primary contact at least 10 days prior to the update with information on the update and the Scheduled Maintenance window.

-- Regular backups including daily scheduled backups of all the servers under Managed Cloud Service.
+- Regular backups including daily scheduled backups of all the servers under Managed Services.

-- Monitoring by WSO2 personnel of WSO2 Managed Cloud availability and taking responsive actions if the servers become unavailable.
+- Monitoring by WSO2 personnel of WSO2 Managed Services availability and taking responsive actions if the servers become unavailable.

-The WSO2 Managed Cloud Service does not include any other services sold by WSO2 that are not specifically provided in the Subscription Agreement, such as end-to-end testing of custom solutions during deployment, upgrade or migration.
+The WSO2 Managed Services does not include any other services sold by WSO2 that are not specifically provided in the Subscription Agreement, such as end-to-end testing of custom solutions during deployment, upgrade or migration.
 WSO2 separately offers consulting and development services for such tasks.

 Service Level Agreement

-This WSO2 Managed Cloud Service Level Agreement (“SLA”) is a policy governing the use of WSO2 Managed Cloud Service in accordance with the Subscription Agreement.
+This WSO2 Managed Services Level Agreement (“SLA”) is a policy governing the use of WSO2 Managed Services in accordance with the Subscription Agreement.

-"Hosted Software" means the software identified in the Subscription Agreement as being hosted as part of the WSO2 Managed Cloud Service.
+"Hosted Software" means the software identified in the Subscription Agreement as being hosted as part of the WSO2 Managed Services.

-"Monthly Charges" are monthly prorated WSO2 Managed Cloud Service charges pursuant to the Subscription Agreement under which the WSO2 Managed Cloud Service is performed.
+"Monthly Charges" are monthly prorated WSO2 Managed Services charges pursuant to the Subscription Agreement under which the WSO2 Managed Services is performed.

 "Monthly Uptime Percentage" means 100% minus the percentage of full minutes during the calendar month in which all requests to the production deployment of the Hosted Software failed.